withcenter/fireflow/etc/readme/flutterflow/en/chat.md

 - When there is a url in the text, the fireflow will save the url preview information at `previewUrl`, `previewTitle`, `previewDescription`, `previewImageUrl`.
 If there is no url in the text or it cannot save preview informatin, the fields become empty string.
   - The `previewDescriptoin` has the full description from the site.
 If you need to cut it short, you may use a custom fuction (or a code expression).

+- `replyDisplayName` is the name of the message in reply.
+A user can reply on another message.
+And it is the name of the other message.
+- `replyText` is the message of the reply.

 ## Logic of chat